 Selling more tickets online means taking some lessons from the retail sector: evolve your offering often in order to keep it fresh and engaging.

-Tickets are often a high-consideration purchase that require a good deal of nurturing from first touch to conversion: event ticket sales tend to peak at the start and end of the sale period, with a slump occurring between these two stages.
+Tickets are often a high-consideration purchase that requires a good deal of nurturing from the first touch to conversion: event ticket sales tend to peak at the start and end of the sale period, with a slump occurring between these two stages.

 3. Go beyond the ticket

 Firstly, consider the types of ticket packages you have on offer.
-Tiered access is a staple of any event – just think about how much concert revenue is made from pre-show meet-and-greets – consider how your event tickets could be packaged with additional perks.
+Tiered access is a staple of any event – just think about how much concert revenue is made from pre-show meet-and-greets – consider how your event tickets could be packaged with additional perks to increase average order value.
+For marketers wondering how to increase ticket sales in sports, tiered access will already be a staple, but extra add-ons like food and drink may be a new avenue to explore.

 As anyone who runs events knows, concessions are a pivotal revenue-driver – take the opportunity to see how effective bundling can help you cross-sell these long before doors open.
 Drink tickets (used effectively by We Are FSTVL) or deals on travel and accommodation are some of the most common.